Texas A&M Aggies football: Mike Elko era (2024–present)

 On November 26, 2023, Duke head coach Mike Elko was officially named as the new Aggies head coach.
 Elko had prior ties to Texas A&M, serving as Jimbo Fisher's defensive coordinator from 2018 to 2021.
 Elko signed a six-year contract with A&M worth $7 million annually excluding incentives.

-Elko's tenure with the Aggies started positively, as through his first 7 games as head coach, the Aggies compiled a 6–1 record, 4–0 against SEC foes, and a 41–10 rout of the then 9th ranked Missouri Tigers at home.
+Elko's tenure with the Aggies started positively in 2024, as through his first 7 games as head coach, the Aggies compiled a 6–1 record, 4–0 against SEC foes, and a 41–10 rout of the then 9th ranked Missouri Tigers at home.
 Elko wrapped up his inaugural season at Texas A&M with a 5-3 SEC record and 8-5 overall standing, including a 4OT loss to Auburn on the road, the second-highest number of overtimes in the 2024 regular college football season.
 This result was good enough to face USC in a competitive 2024 Las Vegas Bowl, which the Aggies ultimately lost 31-35.

-Elko's second season started with a blazing 10–0 record, including a road 41–40 win over the 8th ranked Notre Dame Fighting Irish (their road win against a ranked opponent first since 2014), and a 49–25 rout of the LSU Tigers in Death Valley, climbing all the way up to the 3rd spot in the AP Poll, their highest ranking since 1995.
+Elko's second season in 2025 started with a blazing 11–0 record, their first since 1992.
+This included a road 41–40 win over the 8th ranked Notre Dame Fighting Irish (their road win against a ranked opponent first since 2014), and a 49–25 rout of the LSU Tigers in Death Valley, climbing all the way up to the No. 3 ranking in the AP Poll, their highest ranking since 1995, and maintained the ranking from Weeks 9–14.
+The Aggies finished the season 11–2 after losses to Texas and Miami (FL).
+The Texas A&M Aggies earned their first ever College Football Playoff selection, and were eliminated in a first round 3–10 loss to Miami.